run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/processes/knowledge/use/create-experience-center.md

     *Widgets without navigation*

-    This structure allows the creation of an Experience Center only using widgets.
+    **This structure allows the creation of an Experience Center only using widgets**.

     -   Click on the signal "+";

     -   Choose the layout of the new section;

-    -   Choose and customize the widgets available (see table)
+    -   Choose and customize the widgets available (see table).

+!!! note "NOTE"

+     When opening a ticket through the experience center, it's possible to configure a system page to be viewed.
+It's necessary to set parameter 451 to the URL of the page you want to return, for example:
+     /pages/experienceCenter/experienceCenter.load#/ec?idExperienceCenter=51 .

 6. Click on "Save".